maple24/Notes/Python/README.md

 # return module documentation
 pd.__doc__
 ```

+## multithreading vs multiprocess
+> Threading allows parallelism of code and Python language has two ways to achieve its 1st is via multiprocessing module and 2nd is via multithreading module.
+Multithreading is well suited to **speed up I/O bound tasks like making a web request, or database operations, or reading/writing to a file**.

+> In contrast to this **CPU intensive tasks like mathematical computational tasks** are benefited the most using multiprocessing.
+This happens due to GIL (Global Interpreter Lock).

 ## news vs init
 `New actually creates something (an object), while init just initialize.